khion213/AndroiddeveloperCapstoneApp/README.md

 ## ⚠️ Note

-> After cloning the project, **make sure to configure the Ktor client** in order for the app to function properly.
+> After cloning the project, **make sure to configure the KSP (Kotlin Symbol Processing) library** properly so that the app works as expected.
 ---

 **By Khayoon**